AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 ## Create a form

-+++ Step 1: Add the Adaptive Form block to your Edge Delivery Service (EDS) project.
++++ Step 1: Add the Adaptive Form Block to your Edge Delivery Service (EDS) project.

 The Adaptive  empowers users to create forms for an Edge Delivery Service Site.
 However, this block isn't included in the default AEM boilerplate (used to create an Edge Delivery Service project).
-To seamlessly integrate the Adaptive Form block into your Edge Delivery Service project:
+To seamlessly integrate the Adaptive Form Block into your Edge Delivery Service project:

-1. **Clone the Adaptive Form block repository**: Clone the [Adaptive Form block repository](https://github.com/adobe/afb) on your local machine.
+1. **Clone the Adaptive Form Block repository**: Clone the [Adaptive Form Block repository](https://github.com/adobe/afb) on your local machine.
 It contains the code to render the form on an EDS webpage.
-In this document, the local folder of your Forms Block repository is referred as `[Adaptive Form block repository]`.
+In this document, the local folder of your Forms Block repository is referred as `[Adaptive Form Block repository]`.
-1. **Locate the Adaptive Form block Repository:** Access the [Adaptive Form block repository]/blocks folder on your local machine and copy the `form` folder.
+1. **Locate the Adaptive Form Block Repository:** Access the [Adaptive Form Block repository]/blocks folder on your local machine and copy the `form` folder.
-1. **Paste the Adaptive Form block into your EDS Project:**
+1. **Paste the Adaptive Form Block into your EDS Project:**
 Navigate to the [EDS Project repository]/blocks/ folder on your local machine and paste the form folder.
 1. **Commit Changes to GitHub:** Check in the form folder and its underlying files to your Edge Delivery Service project on GitHub.

-After completing these steps, the Adaptive Form block is successfully added to your Edge Delivery Service(EDS) project repository on GitHub.
+After completing these steps, the Adaptive Form Block is successfully added to your Edge Delivery Service(EDS) project repository on GitHub.
 You can now create and add forms to a EDS Sites page.

 **Troubleshooting GitHub build issues**